Sit In This For 20 Minutes For Dramatic Healing

-“Researchers from Saxion University of Applied Science in the Netherlands found that infrared sauna treatments can help reverse chronic pain with little to no side effects.
+“Researchers from Saxion University of Applied Science in the Netherlands found that infrared sauna treatments can help reverse pain with little to no side effects.

 They studied the effects of infrared saunas in patients with [ certain kinds of pain conditions] over a four-week period, with a series of eight IR treatments.

 Sauna therapy was well-tolerated with no adverse effects, and they found that a significant percentage of patients experienced decreased symptoms of pain and stiffness.

 Fatigue also decreased in both groups of patients compared to before beginning treatment, leading the researchers to conclude that infrared treatment has statistically significant short-term beneficial effects in patients experiencing pain without causing any worsening disease symptoms or unwanted side effects.”